Comparison · Bundled builder vs custom

 GoDaddy · Bundled website editor sold alongside domain registration.
 Templates with limited customisation.

-Orchestrix · Custom-designed, custom-built 5-page static site, hosted by the bureau.
+Orchestrix · Custom-designed, custom-built 5-page static site, hosted by us.

 GoDaddy · £0 (subscription, often promoted on intro pricing).